 In this guide, we’ll help you choose the Dyson vacuum cleaner for your space and budget – whether that's a nifty cordless Dyson to tackle the nooks and crannies of your home, a powerful cylinder model for large areas, or something even more portable for the inside of your car.
 The best vacuum cleaner for you can be found here… so long as it's a Dyson you're after.

 We've found the cheapest prices as well.
 We’re constantly searching for the best Dyson deals (opens in new tab), and you’ll also find today’s best sales, offers and discounts below.
-Better still, you'll find some great deals on the the best Dyson vacuum cleaners on July 12-13 with something to suit all budgets, find out more at our Best Amazon Prime Day deals hub.

 The best Dyson vacuum cleaners we’ve tested